Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

 | 1e-5 | 3e-6 | 70/30 | <ins>71.16 ± 1.86</ins> | **0.72 ± 0.02** | **0.68 ± 0.02** | <ins>89.26 ± 1.20</ins> | **0.89 ± 0.01** | **0.88 ± 0.02** |
 | 1e-5 | 3e-6 | 30/70 | 70.28 ± 0.95 | 0.69 ± 0.01 | **0.68 ± 0.01** | **89.40 ± 1.09** | **0.89 ± 0.02** | <ins>0.87 ± 0.02</ins> |
 <p align="center" style="margin-bottom: 25px;">
   Parameters and results for multi-head <i>ViT</i> models fine-tuned on both <code>povo</code> and <code>categoria</code>.
 The columns <i>Dataset</i>, <i>Frozen Layers (%)</i>, <i>Weighted Loss</i>, <i>Avg.
 Precision</i> and <i>Avg.
-Recall</i> are not found in this table because we trained all models with the same (balanced) dataset, no frozen layers, always with weighted loss for both heads and only on the selected categories.
+Recall</i> are not found in this table because we fine-tuned all models with the same (balanced) dataset, no frozen layers, always with weighted loss for both heads and only on the selected categories.
 </p>

 Training the model in a multi-head configuration resulted in small but consistent performance improvements over the single-task baselines.
-Comparing the best multi-head models to the best single-head models trained on the balanced dataset (no frozen layers), we see slightly higher accuracy and better precision/recall scores for both heads.
+Comparing the best multi-head models to the best single-head models fine-tuned on the balanced dataset (no frozen layers), we see slightly higher accuracy and better precision/recall scores for both heads.
 This indicates that the model is able to leverage shared representations across tasks, enriching its internal features and learning complementary patterns from both `povo` and `categoria` labels.

 It is worth noting, however, that the gain is relatively modest.
 This likely reflects the greater complexity of the `povo` task, which still suffers from data scarcity and class imbalance, even in the rebalanced version.
 Additionally, optimizing for both heads simultaneously introduces a trade-off, where improvements on one head may slightly constrain the other.
 Even so, the ability to train a single unified model for both classification tasks is advantageous for efficiency and introduces a new type of embedding space - one that theoretically captures combined semantics from both labels.